The company’s much-ballyhooed event is coming to the finish line. Here’s what investors learned.

 Management indicated the pace of acquisitions would likely be slower this year as it worked to incorporate Tableau Software into its ecosystem.
 This could give the tech giant time to improve its margins.

 It’s important to note, however, that Salesforce has already invested in a number of smaller companies that could eventually be future acquisitions.
 In a recent regulatory filing, it disclosed that it has taken stakes in Dropbox, Survey Monkey-parent SVMK, and Zoom Video Communications.
-While there’s no guarantees that any of these companies will ultimately be acquired, Salesforce is interested enough in what they do to establish a position.
+While there are no guarantees that any of these companies will ultimately be acquired, Salesforce is interested enough in what they do to establish a position.

 Article Resource: This article is originally published here.